slyzowo/WinCT/README.md

 # WinCT (Windows Command Tools)
 A Windows Command Line Interface Tool

-> [!WARNING]
-> This application is in ALPHA and will be updated often.

 ## How to install
 As of right now, you need to compile the program and after run it each time to use.
 This will be fixed in the future.